 Wind insurance is sold as a home insurance add-on in states with a high risk of hurricanes and wind.
 Windstorm insurance differs from standard homeowners insurance's wind peril coverage.
 It covers the physical damage from hurricane-force winds to property and personal possessions in the home.
 Some windstorm insurance policies offer extra coverage for detached structures like garages and sheds.

 The need for windstorm insurance varies from state to state.
 For example, Florida requires home insurance providers to offer windstorm coverage with residential homeowners policies due to hurricanes frequency.
 Texas has no requirements for windstorm insurance.
-However, Texas mortgage companies will require mortgage holders to get windstorm insurance coverage.
+However, Texas mortgage companies may require mortgage holders to get windstorm insurance coverage.
 This is primarily to protect the mortgage company’s investment from a hurricane.

 Since hurricane insurance is a combination of other insurance policies, it’s hard to say how much it’ll cost.
 It also really depends on the weather risks where you live.
 But here’s a baseline yearly cost for the two policies that make up hurricane insurance: